You can help people who need support with HIV, hepatitis C and sexual health stay connected and supported in Scotland during COVID-19.

 There are lots of ways your school, college or university can get involved and fundraise for Waverley Care!

-You could take part in World AIDS Day, organise dress down days, bake sales or even sponsor your teacher to dye their hair red!
-We can provide a box of awareness-raising tartan ribbons, activities, assemblies or workshop materials.
+You could take part in World AIDS Day, organise dress down days or even sponsor your teacher to dye their hair red!
+We can provide some awareness-raising tartan ribbons, activities, assemblies or workshop materials.

-We value the feedback we get from people who have been involved in our fundraising.
+We value the feedback we receive from people who have been involved in our fundraising.

 We use it to help improve our events and identify new ideas to support our work.